 INTRODUCTION

-The North Summit Recreation Special Service District (“NSRSSD” or “District”) Administrative Control Board (“Board”) shall operate directly under the general provisions of Utah Code 17D, governing Limited Purpose Local Government Entities aka “Special Service Districts,” and applicable provisions of Utah Code 17B governing Special Local Districts.
+The Snyderville Basin Cemetery District (“SBCD” or “District”) Board of Trustees (“Board”) shall operate directly under the applicable provisions of Utah Code Title 17B governing Special Districts.

 Personnel Policies, as they are reviewed annually and amended, are incorporated by reference.
 In addition, the general operating procedures of the District as they are written and modified from time to time shall apply.

-These policies and procedures are intended to provide for a general understanding and uniformity in the practices and procedures in the operation of NSRSSD.
-They express the judgment and will of the NSRSSD Board and are binding on all District representatives and employees.
+These policies and procedures are intended to provide for a general understanding and uniformity in the practices and procedures in the operation of SBCD.
+They express the judgment and will of the SBCD Board and are binding on all District representatives and employees.

 In the event that any part, or parts, of these policies and procedures are found to be in conflict with the law, then only such part, or parts, so found shall be null and void and the remainder thereof shall remain in full force and effect.

-About North Summit Recreation:
+About Snyderville Basin Cemetery District :

-The North Summit Recreation Special Service District (NSRSSD) was established by Summit County in 2009 to enhance the recreation opportunities for both youths and adults in the North Summit community.
+The Snyderville Basin Cemetery District (SBCD) was established by Summit County by Ordinance 956 dated March 1, 2023, and further evidenced by notice of incorporation dated November 28, 2012, with the Office of the Lieutenant Governor for the State of Utah.

 Our stated purpose is:

-To create opportunities that inspire fun, personal growth, and connection.
+To provide for the public health, safety, and general welfare of the residents living within the jurisdictional boundaries of the District, the District is authorized to provide cemetery services through facilities or systems acquired or constructed for that purpose through construction, purchase, lease, contract, or any combination thereof.

 CHAPTER 1

-SERVICE AREA
+CEMETERY DISTRICT SERVICE AREA

-At the time of its creation, the District boundaries were coterminous with those of the North Summit School District and North Summit Sewer.
-The District serves the residents of northeastern Summit County.
+The District boundaries are outlined in Exhibit A attached hereto and made a part hereof.

 LEGAL AUTHORITY

-The District was originally formed under Utah Code Annotation, Section 17B-1-101 et. seq. and Section 17B-2a-101 et seq. as a special local districtr 2, Part 13, Utah Special Service District Act.
-In the 2007 and 2008 legislative sessions, substantial amendments to rewrite, reorganize, renumber, repeal and re-enact provisions of Utah Code related to Local Districts and Special Service Districts were signed into law, enacted as Utah Code, Title 17B and 17D.
-NSRSSD is a separate body politic and corporate, and a quasi-municipal public corporation distinct from Summit County, which is governed in accordance with Summit County Code, Title 2, Chapter 11.
-The purpose of NSRSSD is to provide recreational services to the residents of its service area.
-NSRSSD is governed by a five-to-seven member volunteer Board who are appointed by the Summit County Council.
-Summit County retain s the power of annexation/de-annexation, the use of eminent domain, the oversight of a human resources or personnel system separate from the county, the acquisition or disposal of real property, the levy of taxes on taxable property within the District, the issuance of District bonds payable from taxes and the calling and holding of an election for the authorization of a property tax or the issuance of bonds, and authorization of any ordinance providing for collection of impact fees payable to the District.
-The District’s general obligation bonds or other obligation or indebtedness, whether or not payable from taxes, may not be considered to be enforceable against Summit County.
-The Summit County Council may at any time modify, limit, or revoke any right, power, or authority delegated to the Board.
+The District was originally formed under Utah Code Annotated, Section 17B-1-101 et. seq. and Section 17B-2a-101 et seq. as a cemetery maintenance district.
+SBCD is a separate body politic and corporate, and a quasi-municipal public corporation distinct from Summit County, which is governed in accordance with Summit County Code, Title 2, Chapter 44.
+The purpose of SBCD is to provide a cemetery for residents of the Snyderville Basin service area.
+SBCD is governed by a five member volunteer Board of Trustees who are appointed by the Summit County Council.
+The Summit County Counsel retain s the power to remove Board members for cause.
+Vacancies to the Board shall be appointed by the Summit County Council within 90 days.
+If the County Council does not make such appointment, the Board may make such appointment.
+The District has the powers set forth in Utah Code Annotated section 17B-1-101 et seq., "Provisions Applicable to All Local Districts" (excluding 17B- 1-1002 - property tax, which is reserved to the county council), and Utah Code Annotated section 17B-2a-101 et seq., "Cemetery District Maintenance Act" .

 SALES TAX